Normal scheme: Geometric and algebraic interpretations of normality

 is an integrally closed domain.
 That is, each of these rings is an integral domain R, and every ring S with R ⊆ S ⊆ Frac(R) such that S is finitely generated as an R-module is equal to R. (Here Frac(R) denotes the field of fractions of R.) This is a direct translation, in terms of local rings, of the geometric condition that every finite birational morphism to X is an isomorphism.
+For instance, in the case of the nodal cubic X in the figure, the local ring $A = \left(k[x,y]/(y^2 - x^2(x+1))\right)_{(x,y)}$ is not integrally closed in its field of fractions, since y/x is integral over A but is not in A. Therefore X is not normal at the point (0,0).